 Under this law, if a person is partially responsible for a personal injury accident in which they suffered losses, the compensation they receive will be reduced in proportion to their percentage of the fault.

-For example, in a rear-end accident, if the lead driver stopped suddenly but the trailing driver did not leave a safe distance, both parties could be found equally negligent.
+For example, in a rear-end accident, if the lead driver stopped suddenly, but the trailing driver did not leave a safe distance, both parties could be equally negligent.
 In this case, each party may only be able to recover 50% of their damages because each was 50% responsible.

 You Can Sue for Injuries and Wrongful Death After a Rear-End Collision

 The injuries suffered in rear-end collisions can vary from relatively mild to catastrophic.
-While people often think of rear-end crashes as minor, this is not always true.
+While people often consider rear-end crashes minor, this is not always true.
 Some victims suffer severe injuries that leave them with chronic pain or disability.

 In the most serious cases, a rear-end collision victim could die from their injuries.
 Louisiana law CC § 2315.2 allows immediate family members to seek compensation for their loss and related financial damages when this occurs.